Spuckwaffel/Cartel-Customs-Discord-Bot/README.md

 ## General info
 This is a Discord bot i created for the [Cartel Customs][CCDiscord] discord server.
-I've been workingon this bot for months and spent 200+ hours.
+I've been working on this bot for months and spent 200+ hours.
 Im moving on so i wanted to share the entire source code so other people can learn from it.
 I don't claim that the code is anywhere near perfect as this was a huge learning curve for me.
 All licenses apply.
 Keep in mind the code might not be the best as this was my first good Discord Bot